Gnomorian/BGE/README.md

 The first 3 projects for now are meerly wrappers for SFML libraries, when I feel like replacing them with my own code, the structure will exist in these libraries to switch between SFML and Native by the use of #defines, similar to how windows uses defines for char vs wchar_t.

+System is the main interface to the operating system, an abstraction layer for Windows and Linux.

 BGE is the main application that does all the work for a game, main loop, opening windows etc. will read a config that says what "mods" to load. writes logs (debug messages on hooks if needed to work out what the mods are doing, tracing and that sort of thing).